rob0101/trader/README.md

 ```

 You can use sensors that are in AUD by changing the multiplier from 1 to 100.
-We deal in cents not dollar from here on.
+We deal in cents not dollar from here on, much like the Amber app.

 ### Tell HA to include the packages contents